 No

-The Crooked Falls trail is rated as moderate difficulty.
-This rating takes into account the 305-meter elevation gain and terrain conditions along the route.
+The Crooked Falls trail is rated as Moderate difficulty.
+This rating reflects the 305 meters of elevation gain and terrain conditions, making it suitable for hikers with some experience and reasonable fitness levels.

 Didn't find your answer?